 Remember to ask yourself about the relevance, uniqueness, engagement factor, and message you need your images to transmit.
 Doing this bit of planning will help you in the selection process because you'll have a better idea about what you're looking for.

 Make sure your images emphasize the importance of key concepts you want employees to learn.
 The right image has the power of increasing employee knowledge retention and recollection.

 Next, you'll want to go on the hunt.
 We'll list a few great resources, but don't be afraid to see what else is out there.

 If you have the know-how, you can crop, recolor, or modify the images you source.

-Play around with positioning, point of insertion, and add other elements- like a similar color background, to help your image blend in with the theme of the course.
+Play around with positioning, point of insertion, and add other elements- like similar color background, to help your image blend in with the course's theme.

-Most often, you'll need to credit the photo or illustration to its original source.
+Most often, you'll need to credit the photo or illustration to its source.
 This is easy to do.
-You can hyperlink the artist's website or source into the image itself, or you can type out a credit bellow each visual.
+You can hyperlink the artist's website or source into the image itself, or you can type out a credit below each visual.